RLBot/RLBot/README.md

 ***If you just want to make a bot, you don't need to be here.
 Instead, start with one of these:***
  - Python - https://github.com/RLBot/RLBotPythonExample
  - Java - https://github.com/RLBot/RLBotJavaExample
- - .NET (C#, VB.NET, F# and other CLI languages) - https://github.com/RLBot/RLBotCSharpExample
+ - C# (and other .NET languages) - https://github.com/RLBot/RLBotCSharpExample
  - Scratch - https://github.com/RLBot/RLBotScratchInterface
  - Rust - https://crates.io/crates/rlbot